 The Canadian Rocky Mountains are known for some of the best ski resorts and mountains in North America.
-If you get the chance, I definitely recommend it!
+If you get the chance to take a ski trip in Canada, I definitely recommend it!

 Personally I am not a world class skier, but I enjoy a day on the slopes.
 Therefore, this blog gives a review of the conditions as a casual skier, not as a pro.

 We went on a ski trip with a friend visiting from Europe.
-She’s a snowboarder, so of course we had to rent a board for her at the U of C Outdoor Centre.
-The board, boots and helmet were $40 altogether, per day, one of the cheapest options in Calgary for gear rentals (and no, you do not need to be a student to rent from the Outdoor Centre).
+She’s a snowboarder, so we had to rent a board for her at the U of C Outdoor Centre.
+The board, boots and helmet were $40 altogether, per day.
+This is one of the cheapest options in Calgary for gear rentals (and no, you do not need to be a student to rent from the Outdoor Centre).

 We drove into the Banff townsite after our lake excursion.
-We stayed at the Best Western which is just off Main Street, but there are countless hotel options in Banff and you can often find good deals if you keep an eye out!
+While we stayed at the Best Western which is just off Main Street, there are countless hotel options in Banff and you can often find good deals if you keep an eye out!

 We walked through main street and did some window shopping before dinner.
+Banff has a lot of outdoor gear shops and other small Canadian businesses that are fun to check out.
 We ate at the Elk & Oarsmen on main street, a pub on the second floor.
 The place had most of the usual pub eats, with some vegetarian options (though not an extensive plant-based menu).
 We then returned to the hotel for an early night to prepare for a day on the slopes.

 We picked up Subway before heading to the hill to avoid the ski lodge prices, but you could always pack food from home for the cheapest (and healthiest) option.